 - How It Has Held Up: Perfectly!
 We use this bathroom ALL the time.
 My kids brush their teeth in there before school and all our guests use this bathroom.
 There are no snags at all on the rug.
 It still looks new but the white stripes can get a little dingy between cleanings.
 It’s easy to clean though.
 In fact, I wrote a post about cleaning my Dash and Albert Rug.
 I probably shouldn’t admit this, but since then I’ve also tried throwing it in the washing machine and it comes out great.
 I don’t think Dash and Albert recommends that method of cleaning but it has worked out fine for me!

 - Would I Buy It Again?: Definitely!
-Of course, this color is discontinued but it’s still available in light blue.
+Of course, my exact rug is discontinued but this striped rug is also very pretty.

 Even though most of my indoor-outdoor rugs are actually indoors, I own one that I keep outdoors…